“The wound is the place where the light enters you.” – Rumi

 - Minimizing your own feelings

 As you can see, a lot of the symptoms listed are not psychological disorders, but common side effects of grief.
 When a person experiences profound loss, it can feel like it’s the end of everything they’ve ever known.
 Most of my therapy clients who are grieving start off feeling scared.
 Often they are dealing with tragedies that they are not emotionally equipped to face, sometimes at a young age.
 Our culture doesn’t offer tools to help people understand and navigate the very natural experience of acute or complicated grief.
 Therapy can.

-As a counselor, my mission is to help teens, and young adults tolerate the pain, confusion, and deep sadness related to the variety of life’s losses.
+As a counselor, my mission is to help my clients tolerate the tension, pain, difficulty, confusion, or deep sadness related to the variety of life’s losses.
 We all experience grief uniquely.
 Together we will work to discover a mourning process that’s helpful and most effective.

 There’s nothing wrong with you or what you’re going through.
 Grief is ultimately love in a different form.
 Processing grief is hard work — and it is important to do if you want to be whole and satisfied with the full spectrum of life’s richness.
 You can heal and integrate even the most devastating experience into your personal narrative and feel bright, open and restored again.
 And when the natural mourning process is allowed to happen, acute grief symptoms lessen, experiences of the loss integrate into your life, and you can remember the past without so much pain.
 You will be able to reflect on your memories, while building new behavior patterns and aspirational dreams.
 As you heal, you often become wiser and stronger, too.

 About Art Therapy